PostHog/posthog.com/contents/handbook/growth/sales/how-we-work.md

 **Variables**

-- Your quota is based on the _total ARR of your book of business (new and existing customers)_ - ie. any revenue counts.
+- Your quota is set as _the additional $ you are expected to add to your book of business_ - ie. any new revenue counts.
+  - For example, if you start a quarter with $700k in ARR and are set a target to grow this by $200k ARR, your commission is based on your attainment towards the $200k figure.
 - This means you can hit quota by a combo of bringing in new business and expanding existing.
 - It also means that you are less likely to totally neglect existing customers because if they churn, it hurts your overall ARR figure.
-- Commission is uncapped and paid out based on:
+- Commission is _uncapped_ and paid out based on:
   - X% of ARR for new annual deals sold
-  - X% of ARR for renewed annual deals sold
+  - X% of ARR for expanded annual deals sold
     - This stops overselling in the first year
-    - We’ll adjust your quota to account for the fact that a big chunk of the quota will be met by the renewal itself
+    - Your quota is based on expansion potential here, not the whole contract
+  - X% of ARR for monthly customers
+    - We'll factor in your overall change in monthly accounts
-  - 0.5X% of ARR for monthly customers
+  - X% of ARR for monthly customers that convert to annual
-    - Some customers will just self serve or happily stay on month-to-month
-    - We want to incentivize conversion to annual contracts _but_ we don’t want you to force people into annual where it doesn’t make sense, hence a smaller % still paid out
+    - The % is taken of the whole annual contract
   - 0% of ARR on any overages at the end of an annual contract
     - This is because we don’t do overages in our current model
   - Your specific commission % will depend on your OTE and quota size
 - Commission is paid out quarterly, and in any case after an invoice is paid
   - This incentivises securing upfront payment, not just annual contracts with monthly payment every time.
+    - If you close an annual contract with monthly/quarterly payments, you will still get recognized for the full commission amount, but the actual payout of your commission will be quarterly.
   - We also don't want AEs to throw invoice chasing to a finance person - you should make friends with the finance person on the customer's side too
   - For monthly customers, commission is only paid after the first 2 invoices have been paid (ie. you don't get commission due to a random spike)
     - To clarify, this means the first 2 invoices the customer has ever paid, ie. you still get commission from 'your' month 1 if you inherit a paying monthly customer
     - Commission is still paid out quarterly even if the customer pays monthly
   - If we have to give a customer a big refund, we’ll deal with your commission on a case by case basis - in the future we may introduce a more formal clawback
-  - Commission payments are made at the end of January, April, July, and October - at the end of each quarter, we'll monitor how many invoices actually get paid in the first two weeks of the next quarter
+  - Commission payments are made at the end of January, April, July, and October - at the end of each quarter, we'll monitor how many invoices actually get paid in the first two weeks of the next quarter.
+Fraser will send you an email that breaks down your commmission into the above 4 buckets and how you did.
 - In your first 3 months you will not have a set quota but are expected to retain your existing book and have closed at least one Medium deal (either totally new or converting an existing customer to annual) - you'll be paid 100% OTE for this period

 > Your quota and assigned customers are likely to change slightly from quarter to quarter, e.g. a customer may not have long term expansion potential, or maybe they turn out to be Very Large.
 In any case, each quarter your quota will be amended appropriately (up or down) to account for any movement.
 We will also be flexible in making changes mid-quarter if it's obviously the sensible thing to do.